 We understand that safeguarding issues can manifest themselves via peer-on-peer abuse.
-Please see section on 'Allegations Against Pupils- Peer on Peer / Child on Child Abuse' in the Safeguarding Policy.
+Please see section on 'Allegations Against Child on Child Abuse' in the Safeguarding Policy.

 The school takes an active approach to prevent bullying and to promote respect for others.